-For this purpose, 'sharing nudes/semi-nudes' means the sending or posting of nude or seminude images, videos, or live streams by children under the age of 18 online.
+For this purpose, 'sharing nudes/semi-nudes' means the sending or posting of nude or semi-nude images, videos, or live streams by children under the age of 18 online.
 This could be via social media (including Snapchat), gaming platforms, chat apps (including WhatsApp and iMessage) or forums.
 It could also involve sharing between devices via services like Apple's AirDrop which works offline.
 The sharing of nudes and semi-nudes may happen publicly online, in 1:1 messaging or via group chats and/or via closed social media accounts.
 The images, videos or live streams may include more than one child.

+Terms such as 'deep fakes' and 'deep nudes' may also be used by adults and young people to refer to digitally manipulated and AI-generated nudes and semi-nudes.
 Any direct disclosure by a child will be taken seriously and staff will ensure the child is feeling comfortable and will only ask appropriate and sensitive questions, in order to minimise further distress or trauma to them.